muhsinSutanto/react-context-hooks/README.md

-This project was context and hooks trainig built using yarn create react-app
+This project is context and hooks trainig built using yarn create react-app

 ## Context decumentation
 (https://reactjs.org/docs/context.html)